No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

    5. Server: Verify authentication and validate dApp data
    6. Server: Extract data from confirmation token by decrypting it using confirmation key
    7. Server → User: *(Through the UI)* Present dApp data and ask for approval of connection to dApp
-   8. User → Server: Approve the connection to the dApp by entering password and confirmation code
+   8. User → Server: *(Through the UI)* Approve the connection to the dApp by entering password and confirmation code
    9. Server: Generate session data (date created, expiration, etc.)
    10. Server: Derive "session shared secret key" using dApp ID and session key for sending authenticated response
    11. Server: Store session ID, session shared key, session data, dApp ID and dApp data into an encrypted file protected by the user's wallet password